rachelzheng03/Predicting-If-Statements/readme.md

 Run the notebook `evaluate_model.ipynb` in Google Colab.
 Make sure to upload the .csv file from the previous step to the file section of Colab before running any of the cells.

-The evaluation results can be found in the files `testset-results.csv` and `testset-results_no_tab.csv`. `testset-results.csv` contains the results for the model trained on inputs with the \<TAB\> token.
+My evaluation results can be found in the files `testset-results.csv` and `testset-results_no_tab.csv`. `testset-results.csv` contains the results for the model trained on inputs with the \<TAB\> token.

 ## **5. Report**
 The assignment report is available in the file Assignment_Report.pdf.